 Tugwell, F.: The Energy Crisis and the American Political Economy; Politics and Markets in the Management of Natural Resources.
 California: Stanford University Press, 1988.
 Articles on Japan (handed out in class)

-Articles on US Energy/Gasoline Tax (handed out in class)
+Articles on US Energy/Gasoline Tax (handed out in class) Compendium

-Compendium

-GRA 6105 Energy in the World Market
+Evaluation Term Paper Evaluation code: GRA 6104.01 GRA 6105 Energy in the World Market